sara-soomro/Project/Kestra/readme.md

 Prerequisite :
 Docker / Dokcker-compose installed on VM instance.

+To start the docker-compose, use the following commands:
+**docker-compose build**
+**docker-compose up**
-docker-compose up to start an instance of Kestra which can be accessed on local browser on port 8080 https:localhost:8080
+to start an instance of Kestra which can be accessed on local browser on port 8080 https:localhost:8080

 First Flowchart